Area Chair Guide

 Reviewing Process Manager

 Your first role is to help the Program Chairs manage the reviewing process for the thousands of submissions we expect to receive.
 When you are assigned a batch of papers to handle based on your bids on the abstracts, please recommend a set of appropriate reviewers (you may skip this, and the reviewers will be assigned based on their bids only), and when some of those reviewers are delinquent or not responsive, please help us assign alternate reviewers in a timely manner so that every submission gets a chance to be judged fairly and expertly.
+We will be looking for 3 quality reviews per paper.

 - Bid on abstracts